 The internet is not completely secure.
 We cannot guarantee the security of your personal data transmitted through our website or by email.
 Any transmission is at your own risk.
-Some of the information you provide to us may be considered sensitive personal data as defined under the Data Protection Act 1998.
-This means information about your ethnic or racial origin, political opinions, religious beliefs, trade union membership, physical or mental health, sexual life or criminal record.
-We would advise users of this website to send such information by a more secure system such as encrypted email or fax.
+Some of the information you provide to us may be considered sensitive personal data as defined under the General Data Protection Regulations (GDPR).
+This includes information about your ethnic or racial origin, political opinions, religious beliefs, trade union membership, physical or mental health, sexual life or criminal record.
+We would advise users of this website to send such information by a more secure system such as encrypted email, paper format, via the telephone or fax.
 Sensitive personal data will only be processed following your explicit consent.

 How do we intend to use your personal data?

 To provide a service: We may contact you for reasons relating to the service you have made a request for.
+The information we collect and keep is in order to refer you to the correct services within our organisation, volunteer brokerage, consultation exercises, monitoring, evaluation and reporting to relevant funders and to provide statistical data to help us to continue drawing down relevant funding.
 We would use your contact details to manage this and may retain them for marketing purposes.
-Please refer to the marketing section below on how we may use your personal data for marketing purposes.

 If you are interested in working for us we will only use your personal data to process your application, monitor recruitment and provide statistics.
 Personal data about unsuccessful candidates will be retained for six months after the recruitment process is completed, at which point it will be disposed of securely.